Contact

 Studies from a large number of laboratories, including our own, have revealed a critical role for the tumor stroma in controlling cancer behavior.
 As aggressive stromal signatures predict metastasis and survival in both murine breast cancer models and human patients, we predict these signatures may provide similar prognostic information in dogs and cats with mammary gland tumors.
 Mammary gland tumors, the most common malignancies in intact female dogs and the third most common in female cats, represent a significant canine health problem.
 Two major obstacles limit our care of dogs and cats with mammary carcinoma: 1) accurate identification of patients at high-risk of local recurrence and/or metastasis and 2) effective therapies for at risk individuals.

-In collaboration with Dr. Karin Sorenmo, Director of the Penn Vet Shelter Canine Mammary Tumor Program, and Dr. Ellen Pure, Chair of the Department of Biomedical Sciences at the School of Veterinary Medicine and an internationally-recognized expert in the field of the tumor microenvironment, our ongoing studies aim to:
+In collaboration with Dr. Karin Sorenmo, Director of the Penn Vet Shelter Canine Mammary Tumor Program, and Dr. Ellen Pure, Director, Penn Vet Cancer Center, University of Pennsylvania School of Veterinary Medicine and an internationally-recognized expert in the field of the tumor microenvironment, our ongoing studies aim to:

 Although our initial studies have focused on canine mammary tumors, we have also begun applying our findings to cancers in cats as well.
 As spontaneously occurring canine and feline mammary carcinomas share many similarities with human breast cancer, our findings may have direct application to human breast cancer research, thus helping both dogs, cats, and women with breast cancer.